 Soon after, I will let you know what the exact offer is and it will be up to you to decide if you want to accept it or not.

-- If you choose instead to plead not guilty, a date and time for your preliminary hearing will be confirmed
+- If you choose instead to plead not guilty, the date and time for your preliminary hearing will be confirmed.

 The Preliminary Hearing